shekhawatajit/EngITFrame/VMMonitoring/Readme.md

 - Example of a predictive alert using `predict_linear` feature in VictoriaMetrics/Prometheus query language to alert when a disk will fill up within the next 24h (Linux only, but can be configured for Windows as well)
 ![Screenshot of Grafana alert list showing alerts configured in VictoriaMetrics](./docs/grafana_alert_rules.png)

+Notice: In real life, we would also set up active alerting for end users.

 ### Important Information
 This setup is designed to be cost-effective and easy to deploy using only Terraform and Ansible.
 For a production deployment, we strongly suggest deploying the monitoring stack (VictoriaMetrics, Grafana, blackbox_exporter) into a Kubernetes cluster via [Flux](https://fluxcd.io/).
 This way, the critical components like VictoriaMetrics storage can be deployed in high-availability mode and all configuration changes are performed only through git commits which makes it very easy to audit or roll back changes.